 - 1. Abusing the privilege of riding the school bus - 2.
-Cheating on tests, assignments and homework, including plagiarism (and may receive zero credit for the assignment, quiz, or test)

-- 3. Defacing, destroying, marring, or causing damage to school or personal property: This includes purposeful making of a large scale mess such as dumping lunch trays on the floor and failing to exercise reasonable care of books by "stuffing" or otherwise mistreating them.
-This rule will be strictly enforced and restitution may be required.
+Cheating on tests, assignments and homework, including plagiarism (Zero credit for the assignment, quiz, or test) - 3.
+Defacing, destroying, marring, or causing damage to school or personal property: This includes failing to exercise reasonable care of books by "stuffing" or otherwise mistreating them.
+This rule will be strictly enforced, and restitution will be required.
 Malicious damage will be reported to School Police. - 4.
 Defiance and inappropriate behavior during any school emergency, such as evacuation of the buildings, security checks or disruption of school. - 5.
 Forgery - 6.
 Gambling or card playing - 7.
 Opening exterior doors to allow students or outsiders into the building - 8.
 Trespassing - 9.
-Buy, selling, trading, or bartering of any item (including, but not limited to: phones, iPods, MP3 players, computers, tablets, and sneakers) while in school or on the way to or from school. - 10.
-Unacceptable Behavior: The Administration of this high school will consider any overt, aggressive act, physically or verbally directed at a teacher or administrator as an unacceptable act.
-The following are examples of unacceptable behavior: - Behavior judged by an administrator as deliberately threatening to the safety and well-being of any individual within the school. - Blatant disregard for reasonable request or directives - Disruptive acts within the school or on school grounds - Failure to attend in-school suspension - Failure to identify oneself to any member of the high school staff - Failure to report to the office as directed - Filing a false report - Foul or abusive language - Insubordination - Any other behavior which is judged by the administration as being unacceptable or inappropriate to individuals and/or the school community. - 11.
-Circumventing, avoiding or to avoid school wide morning check-in procedures
+Unacceptable Behavior: The Administration will consider any overt, aggressive act, physically or verbally directed at a teacher or administrator as an unacceptable act.
+The following are examples of unacceptable behavior: - a) Behavior judged by an administrator as deliberately threatening to the safety and wellbeing of any individual within the school. - b) Blatant disregard for reasonable request or directives - c) Disruptive acts within the school or on school grounds - d) Failure to attend in-school suspension - e) Failure to report to the office as directed - f) Filing a false report - g) Foul or abusive language - h) Insubordination - i) Failure to follow before school bag and person checks - j) Any other behavior that administrators deem as inappropriate or disruptive to other individuals or the school community. - 10.
+Unauthorized Filming/Videotaping/Photography - 11.
+Violation of the Internet Acceptable Use Policy and/or Responsible Use Policy and Guidelines